dayrim/imagely/README.md

 - Download project or run `git clone https://github.com/dayrim/imagely.git` to clone project.
 - Go to project root.
 - Run `yarn install` to download all dependencies.
-- Run `yarn start` to build the project and start development server.
+- Run `yarn run dev` to build the project and start development server.
 - Navigate to `http://localhost:3000/`.
 - If you see `https` error, put in chrome://flags/#allow-insecure-localhost in the address bar.
 - Enable the option "Allow invalid certificates for resources loaded from localhost"